Robust Phase Retrieval Algorithm for Time-Frequency Structured Measurements: Numerical results on the robustness of Algorithm

-We now investigate these dependencies as well as the behavior of the above mentioned parameters numerically.

-We start with the spectral gap $\tau$ of the graph $G = (\Lambda, E)$.
-As follows from Lemma \ref{bernoulli}, $\tau$ depends on the parameter $d$ in the construction of the set $C$ in (\ref{edge_frame}).
-Numerical results presented on Figure \ref{num_constant} show the dependence of the reconstruction error to noise ratio on the constant $d$ (vertical axes) for various dimensions (horizontal axis).
-One can see that starting approximately at $d = 3$, that is, much earlier than a theoretically predicted value $d = 144$, this ratio does not exceed $4$.
+Numerical results presented on Figure \ref{num_constant} show the dependence of the ratio between the reconstruction error of Algorithm \ref{noisy_reconstruction} and the norm of the noise vector on the parameter $d$ (vertical axis) for the varying ambient dimension (horizontal axis).
+One can see that starting approximately at $d = 3$, that is, much earlier than the value $d = 144$, predicted by Theorem \ref{stability_main}, this ratio does not exceed $4$.

-We also investigate the parameter $\Delta$, which is the lower bound on the smallest singular values for all submatrices $\Phi_{\Lambda''}^*$ of $\Phi_{\Lambda}^*$, with $|\Lambda''|\ge 2/3|\Lambda|$.
-To the best of our knowledge, there are no results available on the smallest singular value of the analysis map $\Phi^*$ of a Gabor frame with a random window and general $\Lambda$ with cardinality $|\Lambda| = O(M)$.
-We tested the value $\Delta$ numerically, the obtained results are presented on Figure \ref{num_singular}.
-This numerical results show that $\Delta$ is bounded away from zero by a numerical constant not depending on the dimension $M$.
-Proving this conjectured bound is another important task for our future research.